fabio-felizzi/basketApp/README.md

-# Frontend Coding test
-Shopping cart component that allows a user to manage their basket

 ## Getting started

 The app is dockerised, run `docker-compose up --build` to bring up the application.
 This will spin up the backend api and start the front end application on http://localhost:3000.
 It uses webpack devserver and supports hot reloading to make development as easy as possible.